Limenius/ReactRenderer/README.md

 It was previously part of [ReactBundle](https://github.com/Limenius/ReactBundle) but now can be used standalone.

-If you wish to use it with Silex, check out @teameh [Silex React Renderer Provider](https://github.com/teameh/silex-react-renderer-provider).
+If you wish to use it with Silex, check out @teameh [Silex React Renderer Service Provider](https://github.com/teameh/silex-react-renderer-provider).

 Features include: